cran/connector/README.md

 - `vignette("connector")` for more examples and how to use the package
 - `vignette("customize")` on how to create your own connector and customize behavior
+- `help("connector-options")` for all the options available to customize the behavior of `connector`
 - [NovoNordisk-OpenSource/R-packages](https://novonordisk-opensource.github.io/R-packages/)
   for an overview of connector and other R packages published by Novo Nordisk